Amikor a szervezetfejlesztő projektje „túl sikeresnek" bizonyul

 1. What does it mean that an organisational development project is "too successful"?

-We say that an organisational development project is „too successful” when the staff develops (becomes autonomous, takes the initiative) to such an extent that the manager no longer feels comfortable in the new situation.
+We say that an organisational development project is "too successful" when the staff develops (becomes autonomous, takes the initiative) to such an extent that the manager no longer feels comfortable in the new situation.
 Although the goals of the development have been achieved, the leader did not anticipate how much this would change his role and his relationship with the team.
-The manager is finding it difficult to work with new, more autonomous colleagues because he is used to the previous hierarchical and controlled way of working.
+The manager is finding it difficult to work with new, more autonomous colleagues, as he/she is used to the previous hierarchical and controlled way of working.

 2. Why is this problem particularly prevalent in Hungarian companies?